Dow sinks more than 300 points on worries about higher taxes

+But some Thursday reports, including from Bloomberg, where many traders get their news, put the capital gains worries front and center for investors again.
+And in response, stocks tumbled.

+"This does not seem like particularly new information," said Michael Reinking, senior market strategist at the New York Stock Exchange, in a note.

-These rates look very different at the moment, with a top federal capital gains tax of only 20%.
-Individuals earning $200,000 a year and married couples making $250,000 a year also pay an additional 3.8% tax on their capital gains to help fund the Affordable Care Act.
+To be fair to the worried investors, the proposed rates look very different from the current ones, with a top federal capital gains tax of only 20%.
+Individuals earning $200,000 a year and married couples making $250,000 a year also pay an additional 3.8% tax on their capital gains to help fund Obamacare.

 Wall Street is not impressed and the shock from these numbers is hard for investors to shake off, said Edward Moya, senior market analyst at Oanda, in a note to clients.